tunnox-net/tunnox-core/README_EN.md

 **Q: Can it be used commercially?**

 A: Yes, the project uses the MIT License, allowing commercial use and secondary development.

+**Q: Where are logs written?**

+A: Both server and client logs are written to files by default, not to console.
+Server log path: `logs/server.log`, client log path: `~/.tunnox/client.log` (interactive mode) or `/var/log/tunnox-client.log` (daemon mode).

 ---